cp99says/the-globetrotter-challenge/Readme.md

 - `Game` - Stores details about each game session.
 - `GameSession` - Tracks user participation and progress.
 - `GameAttempts` - Stores user responses to quiz questions.
+- `GameLink` - To store the shared links of the game to a session.
+- `GameInvitee` - To store the data of the invitor and invitee for the game session
 - `Leaderboard` - Maintains rankings and scores.
 - `Questionnaire` - Holds trivia questions and their metadata.
+- `Clue` - Holds Clues for questions.
+- `FunFact` - Holds Fun Facts for  questions.
+- `Trivia` - Holds trivia for questions.
 - `User` - Stores user details and authentication data.

 **Schema Diagram:**
 ![Database Schema](db%20schema.png)